2022-2023 SEA Board Member Biographies

 Dana "Mark" Peterson

 Dana “Mark” Peterson retired from the Navy in 2000 after 20 years of Service.
 He was a Naval Aviator for the first half of his Naval career, transitioning into finance after receiving his MS in Financial Management from the Naval Postgraduate School.
 After retirement he became a federal employee (GS15) working in the Dept of Defense/OSD.
-Mark was selected into the SES ranks in 2006 where he has served in three senior executive assignments; OSD-Comptroller, U.S. Air Force Staff, and his current position as the Chief Financial Officer/Comptroller at the U.S. Special Operations Command (USSOCOM).
-Mark plans on retiring at the end of this calendar year but would like to continue serving via organizations such as the SEA.
+Mark was selected into the SES ranks in 2006 where he has served in three senior executive assignments; OSD-Comptroller, U.S. Air Force Staff, and the Chief Financial Officer/Comptroller at the U.S. Special Operations Command (USSOCOM).
+Mark retired from federal service in December 2022.
+Besides being actively engaged in serving on the SEA Board, Mark advises the Global Special Operations Foundation (GSOF) and other organizations looking to enhance their performance effectiveness via his consulting business/LLC ([email protected]).

 Charlie Williams